evilmartians/activerecord-slotted_counters/README.md

 # Active Record slotted counters

 This gem adds **slotted counters** support to [Active Record counter cache][counter-cache].
-Slotted counters help to reduce contention on a single row update in case you many concurrent operations (like updating a page views counter during traffic spikes).
+Slotted counters help to reduce contention on a single row update in case you have many concurrent operations (like updating a page views counter during traffic spikes).

 Read more about slotted counters in [this post](https://planetscale.com/blog/the-slotted-counter-pattern).